-Know when to keep your kids home from school
+Know when to keep kids home from school

-Remember these 7 symptoms to know if your child is too sick to go to class.
+Remember these 7 symptoms to know if a child is too sick to go to class.

 Well, it’s that time of year.
 The weather is colder and the sun says goodbye for the day around 4:30 p.m.
 It’s the perfect time for hot chocolate, gathering in front of a fireplace, and (unfortunately) picking up germs.